Our Chiropractic Clinic in Oakville uses numerous methods of treatment to allow our patients to heal, including acupuncture!

 Acupuncture is used to treat a wide range of conditions.
 This includes the following types of pain:

 - Low-back pain

 - Neck pain

 - Shoulder Pain

 - Hip Pain

 Acupuncture is safe when performed by a practitioner who has training and experience.
 Soreness and minor bruising or bleeding may occasionally occur at the point of needle insertion.

 If done incorrectly, acupuncture can lead to very rare side effects, such as collapsed lungs, punctured organs or other injuries.
-Acupuncture providers are intensively trained to avoid the lung fields to avoid these injuries.
-Infections can result from the use of non-sterile needles.
-This is why it is important to visit a certified and experienced acupuncture provider for your treatment.
-They ensure that sterilized and new needles are used on every patient.
+Acupuncture providers are intensively trained to avoid the lung fields and other important organs.
+Infections can result from the use of non-sterile needles, but most practitioners use individually packaged disposable needles to avoid this complication.

 If you are pregnant or have a bleeding disorder, let your acupuncture provider know.
 These conditions may increase your risk of side effects from acupuncture.
 Also, acupuncture done by electrically stimulating the needles can interfere with a pacemaker.
 It is important to provide your therapist with this information prior to receiving care.

 If you have chronic or short-term pain, visit or call Nottinghill Family Wellness and talk to Dr. Jenn about it!